 Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) (Note: Changes in the deferred tax balance that do not affect profit or loss are not included in headline earnings as these changes are not included in basic earnings.)
 Gain arising from the recognition of deferred tax asset resulting from an assessed loss: Initial recognition.
 X Not a re-measurement.
 Reassessment of recoverability of deferred tax assets.
 X Included re-measurement (i) as defined, as this is dependent on future profits.
-IAS 16 Δ Property, Plant and Equipment • Depreciation.
-X • Included re-measurement (ii) as • Impairment/subsequent reversal of impairment.
-X defined. • Re-measurement of an asset. • Disposal gains/losses.
-X Re-measurement of an asset. • Compensation from third parties for items of property, plant and equipment that were impaired, lost or given up (initial recognition).
-X Re-measurement of an asset. • Subsequent measurement of the compensation receivable from third parties for items of property, plant and equipment that were impaired, lost or given up: Due to the unwinding of the discount as a result of the time value of money.
-X • Included re-measurement (vi) as defined, because it is dealt with in terms of IAS 39/IFRS 9. - All other changes.
+IAS 16 Δ α Property, Plant and Equipment Depreciation.
+X • Included re-measurement (ii) as Impairment/subsequent reversal of impairment.
+X defined. • Re-measurement of an asset.
+Disposal gains/losses.
 X Re-measurement of an asset.
+Compensation from third parties for items of property, plant and equipment that were impaired, lost or given up (initial recognition).
+X Re-measurement of an asset.
+Subsequent measurement of the compensation receivable from third parties for items of property, plant and equipment that were impaired, lost or given up: - Due to the unwinding of the discount as a result of the time value of money.
+X Included re-measurement (vi) as defined, because it is dealt with in terms of IFRS 9. - All other changes.
+X Re-measurement of an asset.
 (Note 1: Gains on revaluation of property, plant and equipment will not be included in headline earnings because they are not included in profit or loss.)
 (Note 2: Gains and losses on sale of assets previously held for rental, now transferred to inventory in terms of IAS 16 paragraph 68A, should be dealt with in terms of IAS 2.)
-IAS 19 Δ ⊠ Employee Benefits All re-measurements recognised through profit or loss.
+(Note 3: Proceeds and costs referred to in IAS 16.paragraph 20A should be dealt with in accordance with the applicable standards.)
+IAS 19 ∆ ⊠ Employee Benefits All re-measurements recognised through profit or loss.
 X Included re-measurement (i) as defined, as they are part of the employee benefit costs and therefore operating/trading activities as defined.